sous-chefs/postgresql/README.md

 #### Examples

-Create an user `user1` with a password, with `createdb` role and set an expiration date to
+Create an user `user1` with a password, with `createdb` role and set an expiration date to 2018, Dec 21.

 ```ruby
 postgresql_user 'user1' do